Representability theorem in derived analytic geometry: Introduction

 is called \emph{left adjointable} if the functors $g$ and $g'$ have left adjoints $f \colon \cD \to \cC$, $f' \colon \cD' \to \cC'$ and if the push-pull transformation

 is an equivalence (cf.\ \cite[7.3.1.1]{HTT}).

 \paragraph{\textbf{Acknowledgements}} We are very grateful to Antoine Chambert-Loir, Maxim Kontsevich, Jacob Lurie, Tony Pantev, Marco Robalo, Nick Rozenblyum, Carlos Simpson, Bertrand To\"en and Gabriele Vezzosi for valuable discussions.
+Special thanks to Micheal Temkin for helping us with non-archimedean pinchings.
 The authors would also like to thank each other for the joint effort.
 Various stages of this research received supports from the Clay Mathematics Institute, Simons Foundation grant number 347070, Fondation Sciences Mathématiques de Paris, and from the Ky Fan and Yu-Fen Fan Membership Fund and the S.-S.\ Chern Endowment Fund of the Institute for Advanced Study.